 To enhance the excitement and add dramatic flair I integrated a projector and computer with a custom-made clock and missile tracker in Unity, alerting everyone to launches and impacts.
 When a team fired a missile they could only do so from the computer, sounding an alarm and triggering the countdown.

-The result is an interesting dynamic of caution, subversion, lying, bluffs, camaraderie, and aggressive gamesmanship.
+In all the result was an fantastic dynamic of caution, subversion, lying, bluffs, camaraderie, and chaotic gamesmanship.